burlster1980/arupcodev060/content/creating-modules/images.md

 			<p><b>Recommended use:</b></p>
 			<ul class="featureList">
 				<li class="tick">When an image relates to a topic or theory being explained, and works well as a background image (i.e. the text box is not covering any important details in the image)</li>
-				<li class="tick">Do not use for long paragraphs of text as this will stretch the length of the image, and make it take up more space on the page.</li>
+				<li class="cross">Do not use for long paragraphs of text as this will stretch the length of the image, and make it take up more space on the page</li>
-				<li class="tick">Use imagery that is eye catching and complements the flow of the page.</li>
+				<li class="tick">Use imagery that is eye catching and complements the flow of the page</li>
 			</ul>
 			<p><b>Example one - correct use of text overlay</b></p>
 			<ul class="featureList">